 Speaking: Speaking for Specific Purposes C2 - Lesson 2: Representing Organizations Effectively at an International Level

-Welcome back!
-At the C2 level of communication, you may be called upon to act as a spokesperson1—to represent your company, NGO, or even your country in a high-stakes international setting.
-This requires a masterful blend of linguistic precision, strategic thinking, and high-level cultural intelligence (CQ)2.
+What you will learn: At the C2 level, you may be called upon to act as a spokesperson.
+This requires a masterful blend of linguistic precision, strategic thinking, and high-level cultural intelligence (CQ).

 To be an effective representative, you must master three core competencies.